PageRank 2020

 I am not going to make any assumptions about the use of the processes described in the paper.
 The crawl data listed in it is cited as being from 2016, and some newer information in the footnotes of the paper are from 2020, such as a page on the Google site, about how Crawling and Indexing work at Google.

 We have been told by Google Spokespeople that Google still uses PageRank.
-We don’t know if that version of PageRank is like the Version that will be presented in 2-3 weeks at the online WWW conference.
+We don’t know if that version of PageRank is like the Scaling PageRank to 100 Billion Pages Version that will be presented in 2-3 weeks at the online WWW conference.

 Great one and so informative as always!